benmvp/benmvp.com/_posts/2016-01-13-generators-as-iterators.md

 console.log([...tree]);
 ```

 Now, I don't have time to explain binary tree traversal with recursion.
-You can Google it if you're unfamiliar.
+Chances are you've had to write it on a whiteboard during an interview. 😭 You can Google it if you're unfamiliar.
 But doing this sort of recursion in a manually-created iterator would be pretty complicated.
-But using generators and `yield*` makes it just as simple as the normal recursive solution would be.
+Using generators and `yield*` makes it just as simple as the normal recursive solution would be.

 In this example we made a `BinaryTree` object an iterable by giving it a `[Symbol.iterator]()` method.
 We need to prefix the method with `*` because our implementation is using `yield` and `yield*` to return a generator object.
 Also, because `BinaryTree` is iterable, we can use `yield*` to recursively get all of the items in a subtree (`this.left` or `this.right`) and add them to the main generator object.
 And this is all done lazily so the depth-first recursion only goes as deep as the generator is iterated.
 In this example we're converting the iterable tree into an array, so we end up traversing the entire tree.